rikutakei/blog_source/content/post/vim/vim_post_part1.md

 *Editing* something and *writing* something are two completely different tasks, and I hope we can all agree that editing requires more effort and time than writing.

-Now, this means that this mode doesn't do a good job of actually *writing* whatever you want to write, which was probably the reason why you even started up Vim in the first place.
+Now, this means that this mode doesn't do a good job of actually *writing* whatever you want to write.
 And, better yet, Vim has a cryptic way to exit out of its program, which leads to the classic *"How do I get out of this shit hole"* problem (answer to this is further down the page).

-So, how do you actually *write* stuff?
+So then, how do you actually *write* stuff?

 ## Insert mode

-As I have alluded just few lines above, insert mode is the mode in which you ***write*** stuff.
+As I have alluded just a few lines above, insert mode is the mode in which you ***write*** stuff.

 When you enter insert mode, you are in an interface equivalent to your other editors where you can type stuff and see what you have typed on the screen.